dserino/tradeStratsAndStats/README.md

-*Develop tools to test trading strategies on histroical data*
+**Develop tools to test trading strategies on histroical data**

-Dan: I've been working on porting my old strategy simulator matlab code to python.
+*Dan*: I've been working on porting my old strategy simulator matlab code to python.
 Right now the organization is testTradeStrategy.py runs the strategy simulator on historical data. dataDownloadFunctions.py contains useful functions for using yahoo's API.
 For a given symbol and range of dates, historical data (open, close, high, low, volume, etc.) can be obtained. statisticsFunctions.py will have functions that calculate technical indicators and our custom indicators used by the simulation.